claimed-framework/component-library/README.md

 1. The first cell contains a description of the component itself.
 2. The second cell installs all dependencies using pip3.
 3. The third cell imports all dependencies.
-4. The fourth cell contains a list of dependencies, input parameters, and return values as Python comments
+4. The fourth cell contains a list of dependencies, input parameters, and return values as Python comments.
 5. The fifth cell reads the input parameters from environment variables.